monarch-initiative/ontogpt/docs/setup.md

 OntoGPT may be installed through `pip` or used directly from the GitHub repository.
 In the latter case, you will need to install the `poetry` dependency manager and precede commands with `poetry run`.
 [See the poetry installation documentation for more details.](https://python-poetry.org/docs/#installation)

+OntoGPT uses `litellm` to interface with LLM endpoints.
+Familiarity with this framework is not necessary to use OntoGPT but may be helpful for troubleshooting.
+See the `litellm` [docs here](https://litellm.vercel.app/docs/).

 ### Additional requirements and options

 * Python 3.9+